sid314/blog2/content/posts/Documents-and-stuff/index.md

 ### But why tho?

-Cuz its fun , and besides you'll look cool (not a guarrantee).
+Cuz its fun , and besides you'll look cool (not a guarantee).

 ### The simplest of the bunch: Markdown

-If you just want to write text and dont need any complex formatting, then Markdown is the best tool for the job ( ok, I know about Org mode but that's a story for another day).
+If you just want to write text and don't need any complex formatting, then Markdown is the best tool for the job ( ok, I know about Org mode but that's a story for another day).